Anaminus/roblox-cure/README.md

 	package to load.
 For example, a package source with the name of "example" would be loaded by calling `require('example')`.

+	Note that a package contained within a sub-folder must be referenced by its entire directory, separated by `.` characters.
+For example:

+		-- require `packages/foo/bar/package.lua`
+		require('foo.bar.package')

 	The results returned by the package are returned by `require`.
-If the package has already been loaded, then the results are reused.
+If the package has already been loaded, then the results are reused instead of loading the package again.
 Note that the results are not added to the current environment, so it is not sufficient enough to simply call `require('example')`.
-The results can be acquired by using `example = require('example')`.
+The results can be acquired by using something like `example = require('example')`.

 	Native packages may also be required, though it's usually not necessary, since they're already available to the environment.

-- `cure`

-	The top Configuration object that contains all other objects in the Cure structure.
-This provides an easy reference to these objects for packages and scripts.

 - `IsServer`